Benjamin Franklin Shaub

 Benjamin Franklin Shaub (April 25, 1841 – August 31, 1913) was an American educator and businessman in Pennsylvania.

 He was born April 25, 1841, in Strasburg Township, Lancaster County, Pennsylvania, son of Benjamin and Susannah (Wade) Shaub, natives of Lancaster County.
-Benjamin Shaub, the father, was a farmer in Strasburg Township, where he was a well known and influential man.
-His death occurred in 1896, when he was eighty years of age, and his wife died in 1899, aged eighty-four years, both dying at Strasburg, they were buried in the Old Mennonite cemetery.
-Five children were born to these parents; Benjamin Franklin.; Amos, a shoe merchant of Lancaster, Pa.; John, a shoe merchant of Lancaster; Christian, a clothing merchant of Lancaster; Mary, widow of David E. Mayer of Strasburg.
-The paternal grandfather was John Shaub, and he married Elizabeth Gochenaur.
-He was a farmer of Providence township, and a man of prominence and influence in the community.
+Benjamin Shaub, the father, was a farmer in Strasburg Township, where he was a well-known and influential man.
+His death occurred in 1896, when he was eighty years of age, and his wife died in 1899, aged eighty-four years, both dying at Strasburg; they were buried in the Old Mennonite cemetery.
+Five children were born to these parents: Benjamin Franklin, Amos, a shoe merchant of Lancaster, Pa.; John, a shoe merchant of Lancaster; Christian, a clothing merchant of Lancaster; and Mary, widow of David E. Mayer of Strasburg.
+The paternal grandfather was John Shaub, who married Elizabeth Gochenaur.
+He was a farmer of Providence Township, and a man of prominence and influence in the community.
 The first of the Shaub family to settle in this country was a native of Switzerland.

-During his boyhood days, Shaub worked upon his father's farm, attending school during the winter seasons.
-At the age of eighteen, so advanced was he in his studies, he began teaching, and continued as an instructor in the public schools for five years.
-His first school was at Fairview, in Strasburg township, and at the expiration of five years, although only twenty-three, he was offered the position of principal of the high school in Bellefonte, Center County, Pennsylvania, which he retained one year, and then entered the Millersville Normal School, from which he was graduated with high honors, in the scientific course, in 1869.
-In that year he was elected Professor of Physics and of German, in the Millersville Normal School, and remained in this position until 1871, when he resigned to enter upon the study of law, under the preceptorship of Hon.
+During his boyhood days, Shaub worked on his father's farm, attending school during the winter seasons.
+At the age of eighteen, so advanced was he in his studies, he began teaching and continued as an instructor in the public schools for five years.
+His first school was at Fairview, in Strasburg Township, and at the expiration of five years, although only twenty-three, he was offered the position of principal of the high school in Bellefonte, Centre County, Pennsylvania, which he retained for one year.
+He then entered the Millersville Normal School, from which he graduated with high honors in the scientific course in 1869.
+In that year, he was elected Professor of Physics and German at Millersville Normal School and remained in this position until 1871, when he resigned to study law under the preceptorship of Hon.
 John B. Livingston, Lancaster, Pennsylvania.